bart747/notebook/articles/fonts-linux.md

-# Font settings in Linux distros suck – write your own `font.conf`
+# Font Settings in Linux Distros Suck – Write Your Own *font.conf*

-- You can write your own font configuration file, `fonts.conf`, and change default settings.
+- You can write your own font configuration file — `fonts.conf` — and change default settings.
 - You can also use it to specify what fonts will be rendered at websites.
 - Store `fonts.conf` at `$XDG_CONFIG_HOME/fontconfig/`,
   which probably means `$HOME/.config/fontconfig/`.